mels4/scanner-card/README.md

 This project create from free class jago flutter create scanner card.

-if you want to try apps you can install apps in build folder
+if you want to try apps you can install apps in output folder

 ## Getting Started